daniel-ilett/blog/_drafts/2020-07-21-tut5-10-urp-hologram-2.md

 Holograms, of course, emit light.
 One of the oversights in the previous tutorial - one I noticed almost immediately after posting it - is that objects with this shader receive shadows, which looks strange.
 Unfortunately for us, it's a bit more cumbersome to turn off receiving shadows in URP - while it's as easy as unticking a box on any renderer component in the built-in pipeline, we now must add a **keyword** to the shader graph and then use the **Debug Mode** in the Inspector to add the keyword to each material using the shader.
 Yes, really.
 I found this workaround in [a forum post requesting an easy way to do this](https://forum.unity.com/threads/turn-off-receive-shadows-on-custom-pbr-graph-lwrp.657814/) - go figure!
 You could also use an `Unlit Master` node instead of `PBR Master`, but then we'd lose the **Emission** channel.

 Open up the hologram graph from last time.
 Under the **Blackboard**'s plus arrow drop-down, pick the *Keyword -> Boolean* option at the very bottom and give your new keyword a reference of `_RECEIVE_SHADOWS_OFF` - the capitalisation and position of the underscores is important.
 By default, leave it ticked.
 Then, go to the Inspector and, using the small three-dot menu in the upper-right corner, change the Inspector to **Debug Mode**.
 This unlocks a few more options usually hidden from view.
 Select all materials using the hologram shader and you'll notice one of those new options called "Shader Keywords"; type `_RECEIVE_SHADOWS_OFF` in the text box.
-Now, all your holograms should be shadow-free - you can change your Inpector back to **Normal Mode**.
+Now, all your holograms should be shadow-free - you can change your Inspector back to **Normal Mode**.

 <hr/>